telegraphic/hickle/README.md

 ### Note: storing complex objects in HDF5 file
-The HDF5 file format is designed to store several big matrices, images and vectors efficiently and attache some metadata and to provide a convenient way access the data through a tree structure.
+The HDF5 file format is designed to store several big matrices, images and vectors efficiently and attach some metadata and to provide a convenient way access the data through a tree structure.
 It is not designed like python pickle format for efficiently mapping the in memory object structure to a file.
 Therefore mindlessly storing plenty of tiny objects and scalar values without combining them into a single datataset will cause the HDF5 and thus the file created by hickle explode.
 File